shahzadlone/defradb/docs/website/references/cli/defradb_client_acp_dac.md

-## defradb client acp policy
+## defradb client acp dac

-Interact with the acp policy features of DefraDB instance
+Interact with the document access control system of a DefraDB node

 ### Synopsis

-Interact with the acp policy features of DefraDB instance
+Interact with the document access control system of a DefraDB node

+Learn more about the DefraDB [ACP System](/acp/README.md)

 ### Options

 ```
-  -h, --help   help for policy
+  -h, --help   help for dac
 ```

 ### Options inherited from parent commands